git-moss/ConvertWithMoss/README.md

 # Changes

+## 5.2

+* New: Added support for trigger type (attack, release, first, legato) for SFZ, Decent Sampler, MPC Keygroups (only attack, release on instrument).

 ## 5.1

 * New: WAV files are added as destination format e.g. in case you only want to extract WAV files from SF2 files.